Part II of The Basics of Construction Classes series.

 The above image shows a building with wood decking on glue-laminated beams, supported by metal posts.
 The wood decking and beams classify this building as a CC 2, even though the interior posts holding the beams are metal.

 If you are ever in doubt or have questions about construction type, we’re here to help.
 And don’t forget: our basic inspection services are always included in your subscription.
-For help or information on how to become a Subscriber, Contact Us.
+Log in today to order an inspection.